 Curious as to what the difference looks like?
-This rose gold tension engagement ring uses the suspension to hold the diamond in place, while this princess cut ring has the extra support of four prongs.
+This rose gold tension engagement ring from James Allen uses the suspension to hold the diamond in place, while this princess cut ring from James Allen has the extra support of four prongs.

 The tension-style settings also add an extra dose of security since a prong or bezel setting anchors the stone firmly in place either on the side or underneath the diamond.

 Tension settings and tension style rings are popular for engagement rings because they feature a unique design.
 Whether the diamond is held by suspension or simply looks like it does, it creates immediate appeal and intrigue.

 Because not much metal surrounds the diamond, like in other settings, the diamonds in tension engagement rings reflect more light, offering more brilliance and sparkle.

 Many tension settings feature a large, thick band, making them suitable as men’s rings as well as for women.
 We’ve listed several of these unisex or men’s tension set rings further down the page, along with our thoughts on what makes each example so unique and appealing.